Welcome to Literacy!

 Linguistics is the study of language – that includes things like the history of language, the meaning and structure of words and phrases, what sounds are used in languages and what the similarities and differences are between all of the 5000-6000 languages in the world!

 For most people it is a little accidental how they end up in a particular job.
 This is certainly true for me; I became a linguist by accident!

 I grew up in Sweden and when I was at school there I liked a lot of different subjects.
 We did three foreign languages; I did English, German and a tiny bit of Russian.
 However, I also really enjoyed maths and the scientific subjects.

-I then moved to Holland (or The Netherlands if you want to be formal about it) and ended up going to University there, to study English language and literature.
+I then moved to Holland and ended up going to University there, to study English language and literature.
 I went to The University of Manchester as part of this course.
 It was meant to be for just the one year, but I came back again and 20 years later I am still here!

 There are so many different kinds of interesting questions for linguists that we need your help.
 Why don’t you became a linguist too and help us out with these questions.
 Let’s start here with your literacy work!